 Clyde Bruckman: I see our end.
 We end up in bed together.
 I'm sorry.
 I shouldn't have said that.
 I don't mean to offend you or scare you, but not here, not this bed.
 I just mean I see us quite clearly in bed together.
 You're holding my hand very tenderly, and you're looking at me with such compassion and I feel - tears are streaming down my face - I feel so grateful because it's just a very special moment neither of us will ever forget.

 Dana Scully: Mr. Bruckman, there are hits and there are misses.
 And then there are misses.

 Clyde Bruckman: I just call them as I see them.

 Scully: Mulder, the human mind naturally seeks meaningful patterns and configurations in things that don't inherently have any.
-Given the suggestion of a particular image, you can't help to see that shape somewhere.
-You would see it in a rock or a tree.
+Given the suggestion of a particular image, you can't help but see that shape somewhere.
+If that tank weren't there you'd see it in a, in a rock or in a tree...

-Scully: Yes, it looks like a fat, white, Nazi storm trooper, but that only proves my point.
+Scully: [grudgingly] Yes, it looks like a fat little white Nazi storm trooper, but that only proves my point!